rmahal/FINAL-PROJECT-WDI/README.md

 ## Existing Features

-* Ability to search through employees and veiw their profile
+* Ability to search for employees and view their profile pages
-* JWT tokens generated to handle remembering user login
-* Users can edit their profile as well as that of profiles of those who report to them
-* User signup connects to the hr backend and uses a lookup to authenticate email as a valid one if they exist in the HR back end
+* Ability for employees to edit their profile page infromation/ profile picture
+* Users can also look for employees via tags
+* Timezone lookup allows users to see an employees current time based on their timezone on their profile pages
+* Google Signin for users to be able to log in and view the site through their gmail account
+* Demo account for users to navigate the site as an employee